Azure/PyRIT/doc/contributing/11_release_process.md

 Set the version in `pyproject.toml` and `pyrit/__init__.py` to the version established in step 1.

-## Update README.md
+## Update README File

-Readme.md is published to PyPI and also needs to be updated so the links work properly.
+The README file is published to PyPI and also needs to be updated so the links work properly.
+Note: There may not be any links to update, but it is good practice to check in case our README changes.

 Replace all "main" links like "https://github.com/Azure/PyRIT/blob/main/doc/README.md" with "raw" links that have